 WHAT ARE THE WORKING HOURS?
 WHAT ARE THE STUDIO HOURS?

-Artists must spend 20+ hours/week working in their studios.
+Artists must be able to commit 20+ hours/week to the residency.
 Hours of studio access are from 10am - 7pm.
+Artists may complete their hours in their provided studio, or from home.

 ARE ARTISTS REQUIRED TO ENGAGE WITH THE COMMUNITY?